Separated Affection is one of my “Public Displays of Affection” stories that I am currently on hiatus with writing.

 Kamilla looks at Easton and says, “Oh, that’s a cute little boy.
-Maybe now I can have a friend to play with.”
-Then looks at her dad and asks, “Papa, can I play with him while you unpack?”
+Maybe now I can have someone to play with.”
+She then looks at her dad and asks, “Papa, can I play with him while you unpack?”

-Meanwhile, Perry is trying to cut the grass, but is angered because the lawn mower won’t start.
+Meanwhile, Perry is trying to cut the grass but is angered because his lawnmower won’t start.

 Being a high school history teacher and not mechanically inclined frustrates him even more.

-Anton, hears him cursing the mower, walks over and and offers to fix it.
+Anton, hears him cursing the mower, walks over and offers to fix the mower.